kmwtechnology/lucille/doc/site/content/en/docs/operations/api.md

 It is important to draw a distinction between configuration for the Lucille API and configuration for Lucille (a Lucille run).
 Configuration for the Lucille API takes the form of a `.yml` file and controls an instance of the API.
-Within the API, you'll upload your Lucille Configs (as JSON) to ultimately run them.
+Within the API, you'll upload your Lucille Configs (as HOCON or JSON) to ultimately run them.

 ### Preset Configs